Feds resume study of restoring grizzlies to North Cascades - NewsBreak

 Feds resume study of restoring grizzlies to North Cascades

-The National Park Service and the U.S. Fish and Wildlife Service said they would jointly prepare an environmental impact statement on restoring the endangered bears to the North Cascades ecosystem.
+The National Park Service and the U.S. Fish and Wildlife Service said they would jointly prepare an environmental impact statement on restoring the endangered bears to the North Cascades.

 “This overturns the Trump administration’s rash termination of these plans,” said Andrea Zaccardi of the Center for Biological Diversity.
 “Without a helping hand, grizzly bears are likely to disappear from the Pacific Northwest."